This is a list of suggested activities only and none are associated with NAOC 2018. This list does not constitute an endorsement.

 The Chilkoot Trail

 Retrace the steps of the Gold Rush!
 The Chilkoot trail was the most popular route into the Yukon during the winter of 1897-98.
 The trail starts in Dyea, Alaska, a few kilometres from Skagway, and terminates at Bennett Lake, Yukon.
 Both the American and Canadian sections of the trail are now parks.
-You'll go through numerous climatic zones, from the rain forest of Dyea, to the alpine of the pass itself, to the boreal forest on the Canadian side.
+You'll experience numerous climatic zones, from the rain forest of coastal Dyea, to the alpine of the pass itself, to the boreal forest on the Canadian side.
 Pre-booking is recommended and opens in January.
 This backpacking trip is popular, so book early.
 Information on making reservations, fees, and travel information is available from Parks Canada.
 Additional information is available from the US Parks Service.

 Kluane National Park